IsaacBell/Algorithms/reference/numerical/_notes.md

 * n^3 = Sum of n consecutive odd #s from n^2 - n + 1 to n^2 - n + 2n - 1
 * Sum of n oblong #s = (n * (n+1) * (n+2)) / 3
 * Sum of 1st n triangular #s = (n * (n+1) * (n+2)) / 6

+# Linear Diophantine Equations

+Have the form: ax + by = c, where a and b and c are known in advance.

+An Integral solution is a solution such that all the unknown variables take only integer values.
+They will exist if and only if, the GCD of coefficients of the two variables divides the constant term perfectly.
+In other words the integral solution exists if, GCD(a ,b) divides c.

+if (c % euclid(a,b) == 0) put("Yes") else put("NO");

+If a or b is 0, then the problem only has one solution.

+...

+a * m + b * n = gcd(a, b) for some integer m and n, they can be negative or zero.